 Skype for Business can be an instrumental tool for increasing productivity and closing more deals as your employees will be able to host meetings on the go and in real time using a well-designed and professional service.
 The benefit of hosting online meetings internally and externally are enormous, especially in today’s world where everyone is on the move, and there is always an internet connection.
 Imagine connecting to a meeting from your phone, then sitting down at your PC and seamlessly switching your attendance from one device to the the other.
 You can do that with Skype for Business.

-By working with Office 365 adoption experts and creating a rollout plan for how to integrate Skype for Business or Teams into your business, you can avoid much of the chaos and confusion that comes with adopting new software.
-To develop a rollout plan for the adoption of Office 365 into your business’s daily practices, it is vital to determine what actions and behaviors you want employees to adopt first so that the tools selected will bring the most positive impact to your organization right out of the gate.
-If your company can identify critical areas that need improvement, then you can systematically roll out Office 365 tools based on which will be most useful to your business and result in a high ROI.
+By working with Microsoft 365 adoption experts and creating a rollout plan for how to integrate Skype for Business or Teams into your business, you can avoid much of the chaos and confusion that comes with adopting new software.
+To develop a rollout plan for the adoption of Microsoft 365 into your business’s daily practices, it is vital to determine what actions and behaviors you want employees to adopt first so that the tools selected will bring the most positive impact to your organization right out of the gate.
+If your company can identify critical areas that need improvement, then you can systematically roll out Microsoft 365 tools based on which will be most useful to your business and result in a high ROI.

-Clearly communicating when the changeover to Office 365 is going to occur will help boost employee morale and make your employees more receptive to learning and adopting the new software into their daily tasks.
+Clearly communicating when the changeover to Microsoft 365 is going to occur will help boost employee morale and make your employees more receptive to learning and adopting the new software into their daily tasks.

-Another way to help streamline the process of adopting Office 365 is by continually offering and reminding employees of the resources available to them.
-Schedule training for Office 365 in person and via online-platforms, so that employees will be given various times to choose from that work with their schedules.
-If employees are given times to learn about Office 365 that are convenient to them, studies show they will be less resistant to change and more willing to tackle the challenge of new software or a new way to work.
+Another way to help streamline the process of adopting Microsoft 365 is by continually offering and reminding employees of the resources available to them.
+Schedule training for Microsoft 365 in person and via online-platforms, so that employees will be given various times to choose from that work with their schedules.
+If employees are given times to learn about Microsoft 365 that are convenient to them, studies show they will be less resistant to change and more willing to tackle the challenge of new software or a new way to work.
 Make sure that all training videos and info-sessions are available for employees to watch at a later date on demand as well.
 The benefit of having training videos available at a later time will prove itself when employees use these videos to learn about features they are not yet familiar with.
-If the adoption and integration of Office 365 can happen in a smooth and considerate manner, then employees are likely to be willing to learn about Office 365 and all of its features.
+If the adoption and integration of Microsoft 365 can happen in a smooth and considerate manner, then employees are likely to be willing to learn about Microsoft 365 and all of its features.
 You can take a look at our own suggestions for user training in our blog post Help!
-We Need Office 365 End User Training.
+We Need Microsoft Office 365 End User Training.

 Your business collects and holds sensitive information about its own practices, employees, and products, as well as information for and about clients.
 Although you may not be the one in charge of collecting sensitive information, it is ultimately your responsibility to ensure that this information is kept safe and secure.
 Maintaining your company’s and your clients’ confidential information is one of the primary duties of owners and upper management.

-Using Office 365 brings control of company data back into the company and provides protection with built in data security features that protect both your company data and your customer or client data.
+Using Microsoft 365 brings control of company data back into the company and provides protection with built in data security features that protect both your company data and your customer or client data.
 Microsoft focuses on five key areas to provide the highest levels of security: platform security, secure access and sharing, awareness and insights, information governance, and compliance and trust.
 Let’s take a quick look at these five to see why their approach is so beneficial to your company.

 Platform security is the security and processes around the data centers themselves as well as the type of encryption used to protect data.
 Microsoft built their own data centers, which are protected from natural disasters and unauthorized access.
 Data itself is encrypted in transit and at rest in Microsoft’s data centers, and it uses some of the strongest encryption standards available.
-Office 365 creates a safe firewall network so that no matter what network your employees work from, your data is protected against hackers.
+Microsoft 365 creates a safe firewall network so that no matter what network your employees work from, your data is protected against hackers.

 When a document is created and stored in OneDrive for business, OneDrive users have the ability, with IT oversight, to share content when and where it is appropriate.
-Microsoft Office 365’s approach provides ease of access for employees with less burden on IT to manage a shared folder structure.
+Microsoft 365’s approach provides ease of access for employees with less burden on IT to manage a shared folder structure.
 Access can be granted or revoked to specific users at any time during the lifespan of the document.
 By having the ability to revoke access at a moment’s notice, your business’s information is much more secure.
 Compare this to a USB stick, for example.
 Even if an employee follows protocol and tries to keep the information secure, it does not mean they are beyond mistake.
 If your employee were to lose the USB stick, then an unauthorized person could gain access to this information.

 Another benefit of OneDrive for business is the visibility the organization has into user actions.
 This allows for vigilance to ensure compliance with any company-specific guidelines regarding data usage and sharing, as well as any regulations your organization needs to follow to remain compliant with the law.
 Every action taken by a user is recorded, which means there is a trail in the event an audit is needed.
-Office 365 even provides rigorous reporting tools to administrators, making it easy to monitor the use of the Office 365 suite down to IP address and action taken (helping you to identify issues such as the need for training).
+Microsoft 365 even provides rigorous reporting tools to administrators, making it easy to monitor the use of the Microsoft 365 suite down to IP address and action taken (helping you to identify issues such as the need for training).

 Businesses can (and should!) establish their own governance practices around what can be saved and shared.
 And Office 365 actually provides some tools to help with this, including tools that allow your organization to define what it considers sensitive data and what happens if this type of data is saved to OneDrive or SharePoint.
 If you have categorized social security numbers as sensitive information for example, Microsoft can generate alerts to the appropriate people to notify them that such information has been saved to the cloud.

 Microsoft has promised to continue innovating OneDrive to ensure that it stays on the leading edge of security.
 They have a team of compliance specialists who track global standards and regulations so that Microsoft can maintain a consistent approach that adheres to the most stringent standards.
 Microsoft’s focus on data protection is evidenced in the fact that it has more security certifications than any other cloud service provider.
-If you’re looking to assure your upper management that you have data security covered, it’s hard to beat Microsoft and what’s offered through Office 365.
+If you’re looking to assure your upper management that you have data security covered, it’s hard to beat Microsoft and what’s offered through Microsoft 365.

 Even with Microsoft’s impeccable security credentials, however, your organization is still relatively unprotected when it comes to human error.
 For example, employees who log into your cloud using public Wi-Fi or unsecured networks open your business’s sensitive data and information to prying eyes or hackers.
 So how do you protect against this?
 It is absolutely crucial that you train your employees on standardized policies that are meant to keep confidential information safe and secure.
 If employees exercise your business’s well-defined policy on how to keep data secure, then the uncertainty of who may gain access to your business’s information is alleviated.
-Developing a plan on how to train your employees on safe network and log-in practices when dealing with Office 365 can be done with the help of Office 365 experts.
+Developing a plan on how to train your employees on safe network and log-in practices when dealing with Microsoft 365 can be done with the help of Microsoft 365 experts.

 Finally, it’s hard to overstate the importance on training to prevent employees from becoming victims of phishing attacks.
 Even the most impenetrable firewall can’t protect against an employee clicking on a bad link.
 But with the right training, you can create an atmosphere of shared responsibility and establish protocols around reporting suspicious emails and links.
 That could mean the difference between a smoothly operating organization, or one that is facing a catastrophic ransomware attack.

-Creating a governance policy and training on it can seem like a big task, but Office 365 consultants can help.
+Creating a governance policy and training on it can seem like a big task, but Microsoft 365 consultants can help.
 In particular, they can provide timelines and planning templates, and even help you identify and establish the roles and responsibilities of individuals at your company when it comes to establishing and maintaining the governance policy.
 The key to successful governance starts with having the right conversations with the right individuals at the right time.
-Office 365 consultants can guide you through the process by asking those questions and then helping you build your organization’s governance policy around the answers.
+Microsoft 365 consultants can guide you through the process by asking those questions and then helping you build your organization’s governance policy around the answers.

 While this guide may not have covered every single application or tool available to your business, it includes some of the most basic and useful tools that are easy to integrate into your organization’s workflow.
-Give us a call today, or fill out this form, for a consultation on how to integrate Office 365 and its applications into your business and how to train your employees for success.
+Give us a call today, or fill out this form, for a consultation on how to integrate Microsoft 365 and its applications into your business and how to train your employees for success.